WayScience/playbooks/data_oriented_workflow.md

 ## 2. When to apply this

-Apply this approach whenever your data exceeds roughly **1 GB** or any time a single full run would take longer than you are willing to wait for an iteration.
+Apply this approach any time a single full run would take longer than you are willing to wait for an iteration.
-Below that size, the feedback loop is fast enough that a pilot adds overhead without much benefit.
+A rough proxy is when the data no longer fit comfortably in memory, so each iteration leaves your interactive session and becomes a job you wait on; below that, the feedback loop is fast enough that a pilot adds overhead without much benefit.

 ## 3. The pilot workflow loop